edenlabllc/kodjin.cli/docs/command-generate-completions.md

 For more information on where to write a completions in Fish, please, refer to [official documentation](https://fishshell.com/docs/current/completions.html#where-to-put-completions).

 ## Powershell
-Use the next command to generate the file in fish
+Use the next command to generate the file in Powershell
 ```shell
 ```